halanzi/P2Backend/README.md

 ## by pair 2: Humood Alanzi and Salem Alhajri

-Current project progress: added models and one basic relation
+Current project progress: finished one relation completetly

 ### Expositions